richiecarmichael/presentations/2020-developer-summit/client-side-mapping-and-analytics/presentation.md

 ### Query

 - Query expressions are used to select a subset of features and table records.
-- Query can be done against the service on the server or on the client-side against data available in the browser.
+- Query can be done on the server or on the client-side.
 - Different `query...` methods are available on Layers and LayerViews.

 ---